minprog/app-studio/40 Guided/10 Mr. Potatohead/10 Assignment.md

     ![](attributes.png)

     For each of the images, set the `visibility` attribute to `invisible`.
-It is probably listed under "favorite attributes", but if you can't find it, choose "View all attributes" all the way down the Attributes sidebar.
+It is probably listed under "favorite attributes", but if you can't find it, choose the blue link "View all attributes" all the way down the Attributes sidebar.

-    Tip: use the component tree to select the image views.
+    > Tip: because all images are supposed to be on top of each other, it's hard to select individual items.
+In that case, you can use the component tree to select the image views.
 You can even select multiple views and set the attributes for all of them:

     ![](component.png)

 8. Now it's time to add checkboxes.
-Drag them from the Palette and set their `text` to mimic the screen shot from this assignment.
+Drag them from the Palette and set their `text` to mimic the screen shot at the top of this assignment.

 9. Finally, we'll need to add constraints.
 In the component tree, select the `gridLayout` and the `frameLayout`.
 Right-click and select Chain > Create Vertical Chain.
 This chain is the basis for automatic layout.

-10. Using your experience from the Android Lab about Constraint Layouts, make the screen even better, and try different phone sizes to check that the layout fits nicely!
+10. Using your experience from the Android Lab about constraint layouts, make the screen even better, and try different phone sizes to check that the layout fits nicely for each of them!

 ## Connecting everything with code

 First, some final setup.
-Checkboxes can *do* something when clicked.
-Select one of the checkboxes, and in the attributes sidebar find the `onClick` attribute.
-Enter `checkClicked` as its value: this is the name of the method that will be called whenever someone selects or unselects the checkbox.
-Do this for all checkboxes.
+Checkboxes can *do* something when tapped on the phone.
+Select one of those checkboxes, and in the attributes sidebar find the `onClick` attribute.
+Select it, and enter `checkClicked` as its value: this is the name of the method that will be called whenever someone selects or unselects the checkbox.
+Do this for each of the checkboxes.

-1. Now, switch to the code.
-Double-click `MainActivity` in the project browser.
+1. Now, switch to the code, by double-clicking `MainActivity` in the Java folder in the project browser.

-2. Add a method `checkClicked()` to the activity class:
+2. Add a method `checkClicked()` to the activity class and add a `Log` message like this:

     ![](checkClicked.png)

 3. Now try your app!
 Run it on your phone or in the simulator.
 Your app should log something whenever you click one of the checkboxes.
 If not, ask for help!

 Now, every single checkbox is connected to the same method.
 How do we figure out which one it is?
 We only have a single clue: the parameter `View v`.
 This parameter is a **reference** to our checkbox view on the screen (the one that was clicked).
-It is of type `View`, which is a superclass of `CheckBox`.
-It does not support all of the methods that `Checkbox` has.
+However, this parameter is of type `View`, not of type `CheckBox`.
+It is common (and sometimes needed) to convert this parameter before doing anything else with it.

 1. To access all methods from the `CheckBox`, we have to cast the parameter.
 Create a temporary variable to hold the `CheckBox`:

         CheckBox checkbox = (CheckBox) v;

     As you might remember, putting a type between rounded brackets will **cast** something to that type (if possible!).

-The important part: we are absolutely sure that we connected the `checkClicked()` method only to checkboxes, so this is a safe thing to do!
+    > The important part: we are absolutely sure that we connected the `checkClicked()` method only to checkboxes, so this is a safe thing to do!
+We may *assume* that the thing in `v` is a `CheckBox`.

 2. Now that we have a variable of type CheckBox, we can call the method `getText()` on it.
 Remember from the layout that you set the `text` property of each checkbox?
 This is the same.